Come, my beloved

 Song of Songs 7: 12-14

-In 1995, Ariel and Chana Bloch published a lyrical new translation of the Song of Songs, laying bare its lightly veiled sexuality.
-The young unnamed lovers in this biblical poem caress each other's metaphors and play with each other's similes, but surprisingly, they are not married.
+In 1995, Ariel and Chana Bloch published a lyrical new translation of the Song of Songs, laying bare its lightly veiled eroticism.
+The young unnamed lovers in this biblical poem fondle each other's metaphors and play with each other's similes, but surprisingly, they are not married.
 As the translators point out, "She and her lover meet secretly in the countryside at night and part at daybreak, so it is clear that they are not married."

-As a schoolboy, I was taught that premarital sex is a mortal sin roughly equivalent to murder.
-The girl next door gave me reason to doubt this, and I began to wonder, Why would Godwho invented sex and said “Go forth and multiply”—Why would He condemn pubescent teens simply for following their God-given nature?
+As a schoolboy, I was taught that premarital sex is a mortal sin, roughly equivalent to murder.
+The girl next door gave me reason to doubt this, and I began to wonder, Why would God—who invented sex and said “Go forth and multiply”—Why would He condemn pubescent teens simply for following their God-given nature?

 The most reliable criterion for dating the Song would be language.
 After the Babylonian Exile in the 6th century BCE, Hebrew gradually came to be replaced by Aramaic as the major language of communication in Palestine.
 Hence the Aramaic portions in the late Old Testament books of Ezrah and Daniel, and the traces of Aramaic even in the Greek New Testament.
 Historically the language of the Song represents a transitional stage between classical Biblical Hebrew and the Hebrew of the Mishnah, a collection of oral law edited around 200CE, which likewise shows the imprint of Aramaic.